About this tool

 Use format DFT-XXXX for existing techniques, or leave as placeholder for new ones

-Short, descriptive name for the technique
+Short, descriptive name for the existing or new technique.

 0 words

-Additional context beyond the definition
+Additional context beyond the technique name and short description

 Tools or implementations that exemplify this technique (press Enter or comma to add)